Microsoft Office Add-In Developer

 Integration with Microsoft 365 Copilot

 One of the most significant developments in the Office add-in ecosystem during 2025 is the convergence between add-ins and Microsoft 365 Copilot extensibility.
 The unified manifest format positions add-ins to be discoverable and invocable by Copilot agents, creating a pathway for Office add-in Copilot agent integration.
+Developing Office add ins for Copilot integration now requires careful consideration of best practices, platform support, and secure integration methods to ensure compatibility with both traditional Office workflows and AI-driven scenarios.

 In this model, an event-based add-in does not only respond to document lifecycle events.
 It can also expose capabilities that Copilot can invoke on behalf of the user.
 For example, a compliance checking add-in might be invoked by Copilot when a user asks it to “review this email for compliance issues before I send it.”

 This convergence means that organisations investing in event-based add-in development today are simultaneously building the foundation for Copilot integration.
 The same business logic, the same API connections, and the same compliance rules can be surfaced through both the automated event model and the conversational Copilot interface.
+Add-ins can be distributed and discovered via the Microsoft Marketplace, Office Store, or Microsoft AppSource, making it easier for organisations to deploy solutions broadly and manage access across their teams.

 For organisations considering custom Outlook add-in development in the UK, this dual-use potential adds significant strategic value to the investment.